armartin98/Phase-1-Project-1/README.md

 ## Installation

-Open the currency exchange calculator by using `open index.html` in the terminal.
+To open the USD currency exchange calculator first open the terminal and navigate to the Phase-1-Project folder and open vscode by typing `code .` in the CLI.
+Next, start the json server by running `json-server --watch db.json`, which will return a resource `http://localhost:3000/currency`.
+Then, open a new window from the terminal to open the currency exchange calculator using `open index.html` in the new terminal window.

 ## Author and Support